MishaVyb/bizarre-poker/README.md

 ![](https://user-images.githubusercontent.com/103563736/196442314-068fa6e5-fed8-49b7-8f3b-b8320a735a96.jpg)

-Do not hessitate playing alone.
-If you are logged in as `admin` user, it is awaliable perform action for another player.
+Don't hessitate playing alone.
+If you are logged in as `admin` user, it is avaliable perform action for another player.

-> `force` is a special button to proceed game father.
+> `force` is a special button to proceed game further.
 It makes action by current game performer.
-Supplyed mostly for test porpuses.
+Supplied mostly for test purposes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>